Grounding Everything in Tokens for Multimodal Large Language Models: Additional Experimental Results

-\textbf{Object Pointing} evaluates precise coordinate localization, while GETok offers flexible point annotations by marking representative object positions, yielding more adaptable localization than rigid bounding boxes.
-As shown in Tab.~\ref{tab:pointing}, GETok achieves competitive performance across all datasets compared to methods trained with substantially more data.
+\textbf{Object Pointing} evaluates precise point-level localization.
+Instead of restricting the target to a single predefined point, GETok supports flexible point annotations by marking representative object positions, making the representation more adaptable to diverse object types and scene layouts.
+As shown in Tab.~\ref{tab:pointing}, GETok achieves competitive performance compared to methods trained with substantially more data.
 The advantage is particularly pronounced in dense object scenarios, where grid tokens reduce coordinate representation from multiple sequential tokens (e.g., \texttt{['(', '124', ',', '143', ')']}) to \emph{a single} spatial token (e.g., \texttt{<grid$_{12,14}$>}), eliminating the formatting errors that accumulate with longer text-based coordinate sequences.